 My favorite dish: cartoccio of Adriatico sea fried fish

 Open Tuesday - Saturday 7:30pm - 10:30pm.
 Closed on Sunday, Monday

-Inside Mercato delle Erbe stands this small bistrot that reminds me the mood some stalls of Barcelona's Boqueria market.
+Inside Mercato delle Erbe, one of the landmarks of our food tour in Bologna, stands this small bistrot that reminds me the mood some stalls of Barcelona's Boqueria market.
 The few tables are just in front of the market's fish stall where the french chef chooses everyday the best fish to cook.
 Menu changes everyday and has a short and selected list of fish dishes which usually includes salads, like octopus with potatoes and olives, a few pasta like scialatielli with palamita, confit tomatoes or fish lasagna and some secondi like rolled swordfish with aubergine.
 The cuisine has different influences, from France to Sicily, and the using of spices and herbs is perfectly balanced.
 British chef Rick Stein, quite an expert on fish, followed my suggestions and fell deeply in love with this place and their stuffed squid with spinach and capers.
 Arrive there early otherwise you have to queue, especially on weekends.